guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 ---

 [BEM](http://www.bem.info) is a CSS naming convention that encourages writing modular code.

+It can really help bring structure and meaning to the way you name your classes and it's something I use consistently in my day to day work.

-In this video you'll learn:
+In this episode you'll learn:

 * What BEM is
 * How to leverage the Sass ampersand with BEM
 * And some BEM best practices

 ## What is BEM?